lorenzobalzani/sensitive-text-clustering/README.md

 ### Visualizations
 All the visualizations (both interactive and static) cannot approprietaly be rendered in the notebook.
 Therefore, you might want to re-run the notebook to get them.

+### Pre-trained model checkpoint
+If you are not keen to re-train the model, download the checkpoint from [Google Drive](https://drive.google.com/file/d/1m5-UfM5EiIaaaCVWUZ0QsMmZtE315BWR/view?usp=sharing).